Quick Start

 To encrypt a file, use:

-Apart from these, we have one more function which can be used to encrypt both strings and files:
+Apart from those, we have one more function which can be used to encrypt both strings and files:

-• encryptToJson() - Used to encrypt a string or file and serialise all the metadata required to decrypt i.e. accessControlConditions, evmContractConditions, solRpcConditions, unifiedAccessControlConditions & chain to JSON.
+- encryptToJson() - Used to encrypt a string or file and serialize all the metadata required to decrypt i.e. accessControlConditions, evmContractConditions, solRpcConditions, unifiedAccessControlConditions & chain to JSON.
 It is useful for encrypting/decrypting data in IPFS or other storage without compressing it in a ZIP file.

 Encryption can be performed entirely client-side and doesn't require making a request to the Lit nodes.